- Warnings & Disclaimers

 Overclocking/overvoltaging your EVGA RTX 2080 Ti KINGPIN graphics card disregarding type of the cooling, is quite an adventure and usually safe for the hardware, as long as it’s done correctly.
 Always pay attention to details and fully research these topics before doing any VGA alterations.
 This guide will help with some key information and specifics.

 Having patience and doing things in small incremental steps is key.
 Testing after each and every modification will provide the best user experience while keeping your hardware safe and benching over and over again.
-Data provided in this guide was verified on multiple cards to best effort, but slight variations in numbers or results for graphics adapters are still possible due different test conditions and running environment.
+Data provided in this guide was verified on multiple cards to best effort, but slight variations in numbers or results for graphics adapters are still possible due to different test conditions and running environment.

 Redistribution and use of this article, any parts of it or any images or files referenced in it, in source and binary forms, with or without modification, are permitted provided that the following conditions are met:

-- Redistributions of article must retain the above copyright notice, this list of conditions, link to this page (https://xdevs.com/guide/2080ti_kpe/) and the following disclaimer.
+- Redistributions of the article must retain the above copyright notice, this list of conditions, link to this page (https://xdevs.com/guide/2080ti_kpe/) and the following disclaimer.

-- Redistributions of files in binary form must reproduce the above copyright notice, this list of conditions, link to this page (https://xdevs.com/guide/2080ti_kpe/), and the following disclaimer in the documentation and/or other materials provided with the distribution, for example Readme file.
+- Redistributions of files in binary form must reproduce the above copyright notice, this list of conditions, link to this page (https://xdevs.com/guide/2080ti_kpe/), and the following disclaimer in the documentation and/or other materials provided with the distribution, for example, Readme file.

 All information posted here is hosted just for education purposes and provided AS IS.
 In no event shall the author, xDevs.com site, or any other 3rd party, including EVGA or NVIDIA be liable for any special, direct, indirect, or consequential damages or any damages whatsoever resulting from loss of use, data or profits, whether in an action of contract, negligence or other tortuous action, arising out of or in connection with the use or performance of information published here.